 - Revised Pay As You Earn (REPAYE): Available starting in 2015, the plan is similar to PAYE except that there is no stipulation as to when you borrowed the money.

 These options ensure that you’ll be able to find a way to pay back your student loans even if your financial situation changes.
-It’s just important to keep a line of communication with the servicer if you are having trouble making payments to your OSLA student loan.
+It’s just important to keep a line of communication with OSLA if you are having trouble making payments.

 Borrowers can reach OSLA in several ways and it depends on the type of loan you have.

 - There are two websites available to borrowers whether you have a Direct Loan or FFEL Loan.
 Both can initially be accessed at public2.osla.org.

 - You can reach OSLA by phone at 1-866-264-9762 8 a.m. to 5 p.m.
 Central Standard Time between Monday and Friday.
 Or, you can email them at [email protected].